freebasic/fbfrog/readme.txt

 To do:

+- cpp's error messages about #elif call it #elseif
+- astDumpPrettyDecl() should handle anonymous structs/unions/enums better currently it produces "struct " instead of "anonymous struct" or just "struct"
+- should remove the cppMainForTestingIfExpr().
+We don't need #if expr folding anymore since #ifs are always evaluated.
+The folding is only useful for initializer expressions etc, so it should be tested there only.
+- emitType( n->dtype, n->subtype ) should be abstracted
 - Need some way to easily pass tk locations on to AST nodes, perhaps astNewFromTK() or similar that copies over the location automatically
 - Need some high-level way to combine locations into one, etc. which is currently